immcantation/shazam/docs/topics/expectedMutations.md

 regionDefinition
 :   [RegionDefinition](RegionDefinition-class.md) object defining the regions
 and boundaries of the Ig sequences.
+To use regions definitions, sequences in `sequenceColum` and `germlineColumn` must be aligned, following the IMGT schema.

 mutationDefinition
 :   [MutationDefinition](MutationDefinition-class.md) object defining replacement